dusandjovanovic/structured/README.md

 ## Architecture and decorators

 **Higher-order components (hoc)** are used for **expanding and composition** of components by *wrapping* them.
-The Hoc component controls the input, so in the form of the `props' attribute, the included component can be forwarded an entity or a set of data that it initially does not have access to.
+The Hoc component controls the input, so in the form of the `props` attribute, the included component can be forwarded an entity or a set of data that it initially does not have access to.
 The main advantage of hoc is **introducing logic into decoration** and **propagating logic** in the form of props attribute of the included component.

 An example of a higher-order component is `withIO`.
 This Decorator extends the `WrappedComponent` base component by handling WebSockets.
 Lifecycle methods are predefined for WebSocket establishment, and method like `addNodeIO(node)` is added logic in the form of props attribute `addNodeIO`.